 This Statement assesses the governance arrangements in place during the 2021/22 financial year, so the entirety of the assessment period will be considered alongside the Coronavirus pandemic.
-Furthermore, the conclusion of the Statement, on whether or not the governance arrangements are fit for purpose, should generally reflect normal operations.
-However, as the Statement must be current at the time of its publication (normally the 31st July but this may be delayed as a result of ant reoccurring implications of the Coronavirus pandemic), any impact on the Governance arrangements from the 1st April 2022 up to the publication date will be reflected.
+Furthermore, the conclusion of the Statement, on whether or not the governance arrangements are fit for purpose, should generally reflect normal operations, i.e. to avoid assessing the elements of the governance and control systems which were paused/amended, as a matter of operational necessity during the height of the pandemic .
+However, as the Statement must be current at the time of its publication (normally the 31st July but this may be delayed as a result of any reoccurring implications of the Coronavirus pandemic), any impact on the Governance arrangements from the 1st April 2022 up to the publication date will be reflected.